cha-suyeon/MLDL-study/README.md

 2) Intermediate level knowledge of Deep Learning but want to learn in-depth
 3) Seniors who want to look at the trends of Deep Learning
 ```

+Effective facilitation of a discussion involves the employment of different perspectives and different skills to create an inclusive environment.

+I tried to consider the features of effective discussions, amd conditions that promote small group interaction and engagement.

 </br>

 ## Uploaded